 A variety of genres and the dualistic approach.

 There’s a chance for a change as long as we live.
 We are capable of growth and forgiveness as long as we choose to.
 We are never just stuck and finished until we’re gone for good.
-I said forgiveness but I could also add – we are capable of letting things go.
-One character whose life might be a good example of the change and healing is Alison.
+I said forgiveness, but I could also add – we are capable of letting things go.
+One character whose life might be an excellent example of the change and healing is Alison.
 After her own traumatizing experiences – through misery and a series of wrong choices – she discovers a path to herself.
-Through her resilience and love she has for her daughter.
-She does it to the point she starts helping other people heal as well, as a therapist.
+Through her resilience and love, she has for her daughter.
+She does it to the point she starts helping other people heal as a therapist.

-When we think forgiveness we can also think redemption.
-And here we have Noah, who keeps making the choices that bring him all the difficult consequences.
+When we think forgiveness, what then comes to mind is redemption.
+And here we have Noah, who keeps making the choices that bring him even more complicated consequences.
 His transformation throughout the season – with the culmination in the last episodes – is pretty spectacular.
 He’s the one we see in the last scenes of the finale.
 Dancing as an old man to the symbolic hit from the 80′ – “You saw the whole of the moon” (The Waterboys) performed by Fiona Apple.